MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/mtouch-errors.md

 Mixed-mode assemblies can not be processed by the linker.

-See https://docs.microsoft.com/cpp/dotnet/mixed-native-and-managed-assemblies for more information on mixed-mode assemblies.
+See [Mixed (native and managed) assemblies](/cpp/dotnet/mixed-native-and-managed-assemblies) for more information on mixed-mode assemblies.

 ## MT3xxx: AOT error messages